Vodacom Privacy Portal

 How to lodge a complaint

-Should you believe that Vodacom has used your personal information contrary to applicable law, you undertake to first attempt to resolve any concerns with Vodacom directly.
-Kindly click here to contact us and a member of our dedicated team will contact you.
-If you are not satisfied with such process, you have the right to lodge a complaint with the Information Regulator, once the Protection of Personal Information Act, 2013 is in force.
+If you want to contact us about any of your rights or should you believe that Vodacom has used your personal information contrary to applicable law, you undertake to first attempt to resolve any concerns with Vodacom directly.
+Kindly contact our customer care teamon 082 135 or [email protected].
+We will do our best to help but if you are still unhappy, you can contact the Privacy Office at [email protected].
+If you are not satisfied with such process, you have the right to lodge a complaint with the Information Regulator at:

 Find out what information we collect when you use your mobile phone or tablet.